fenago/python-networking-sysadmins/scripting/lab_guides/Lab_8.md

 Result: 30
 ```

-In the preceding example, we have used `stdin` and
-`stdout` for taking input and displaying the output.
-The
-`sys.stdin.readline()` will read from `stdin`.
-The will write the data.

 Now, we will learn about the `input()` and `print()`
 functions.
 The `input()` function is used for taking input
 from the user.
 The function has an optional parameter: prompt string.